History of radar: Significance

 The place of radar in the larger story of science and technology is argued differently by different authors.
-On the one hand, radar contributed very little to theory, which was largely known since the days of Maxwell and Hertz.
-Therefore, radar did not advance science, but was simply a matter of technology and engineering.
+On one hand, radar contributed very little to theory, which was largely known since the days of Maxwell and Hertz.
+Therefore, radar did not advance science, but was instead a matter of technology and engineering.
 Maurice Ponte, one of the developers of radar in France, states:

 But others point out the immense practical consequences of the development of radar.
 Far more than the atomic bomb, radar contributed to the Allied victory in World War II.
 Robert Buderi states that it was also the precursor of much modern technology.
 From a review of his book: